wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/monitor-to-troubleshoot/includes/2-common-problems.md

 work that is done by the action or the amount of data that is returned from the action.
-By analyzing the request, you might be able to identify whether your criteria have been properly passed and if you could provide additional criteria to reduce the work.
+By analyzing the request, you might be able to identify whether your criteria have been properly passed and if you could provide more criteria to reduce the work.
 Also, you can examine the response to identify if more data is being returned than you need.
 Some connectors can automatically identify and return the proper data while others require you to specify options on the request